DeMoriarty/custom_matmul_kernels/README.md

 # Custom Matmul Kernels
 This repository contains custom matrix multiplication CUDA kernels and their pytorch wrappers.

-## What can you do with a custom matmul kernel?
+## Things you can do with a custom matmul kernel
 - [Masked Batch Matrix Multiplication (MBMM)](#masked-batch-matrix-multiplication-mbmm)
 - [Fused Reduce & BMM](#fused-reduce--bmm)
 - [Sampled Softmax](#sampled-softmax)